maarten-pennings/Cetus3D/analysis/readme.md

 ## Forecast

 We see that Quality does not influence Mass.
-For example 13% Infill (and with Raft) uses 34.3, 34.2 and 34.2 for fast, normal respectively fine.
+For example 13% Infill (and with Raft) uses 34.3, 34.2 and 34.2 for Fast, Normal respectively Fine.
-For example 13% Infill (and No Raft) uses 29.4, 29.5 and 29.5 for fast, normal respectively fine.
+For example 13% Infill (and No Raft) uses 29.4, 29.5 and 29.5 for Fast, Normal respectively Fine.

-I expected this: the print head moves faster, but deposits the same amount of material (the PLA flow through the nozzles increases with the same factot as the nozzle movement).
+I expected this: the print head moves faster, but deposits the same amount of material (the PLA flow through the nozzles grows with the same factor as the nozzle movement).

 Of course, adding a raft does add mass.
 If we pairwise compare the masses With and Without Raft, we get this table.